-- (a) the requirements of IFRS 7 "Financial Instruments": Disclosures; this exemption requires that equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated. - (b) the requirements of paragraphs 62, B64(d), B64(e), B64(g), B64(h), B64(j) to B64(m), B64(n)(ii), B64(o)(ii), B64(p), B64(q)(ii), B66 and B67 of IFRS 3 Business Combinations this exemption requires that equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated. - (c) the requirements of paragraphs 91-99 of IFRS 13 "Fair Value Measurement"; this exemption requires that equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated. - (d) the requirement in paragraph 38 of IAS 1 "Presentation of Financial Statements" to present comparative information in respect of: - (i) paragraph 79(a)(iv) of IAS 1; - (i) paragraph 118(e) of IAS 38 "Intangible Assets"; - (e) the requirements of paragraphs 10(d), 10(f) and 134-136 of IAS 1 "Presentation of Financial Statements"; - (f) the requirements of IAS 7 "Statement of Cash Flows"; - (g) the requirements of paragraph 17 of IAS 24 "Related Party Disclosures"; - (h) the requirements in IAS 24 "Related Party Disclosures" to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member; and - (i) the requirements of paragraphs 134(d)-134(f) and 135(c)-135(e) of IAS 36 "Impairment of Assets". this exemption requires that equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated. - (j) the requirements in IAS 8.30 to disclose new standards and interpretations.
+- a) the requirements of IFRS 7 "Financial Instruments": Disclosures; this exemption requires that equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated; - the requirements of paragraphs 91-99 of IFRS 13 "Fair Value Measurement"; this exemption requires that equivalent disclosures are included in the financial statements of the group in which the entity is consolidated; - the requirements of paragraphs 10(d), 10(f), 39(c) and 134-136 of IAS 1 "Presentation of Financial Statements"; - d) the requirements of IAS 7 "Statement of Cash Flows"; - e) the requirements of paragraphs 30 and 31 of IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors"; - f) the requirements of paragraph 17 of IAS 24 "Related Party Disclosures"; - g) the requirements in IAS 24 "Related Party Disclosures" to disclose related party transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member; and - h) the requirements of paragraphs 130(f)(ii), 130(f)(iii), 134(d)-134(f) and 135(c)-135(e) of IAS 36 Impairment of Assets. this exemption requires that equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated.